vxcall/vxcall/README.md

 # What am I

-I suck at coding but a lil more knowledgable on some concepts u never know.
+I literary suck at coding albeit just a lil more knowledgable on some concepts u never know.